okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 These operations allow you to do the following:

-* Update the Resources of a Resource Set
+* Update the resources of a Resource Set
-* List the Resources in a Resource Set
+* List the resources in a Resource Set
-* Delete Resources from a Resource Set
+* Delete resources from a Resource Set

 #### Update resources

 <ApiOperation method="patch" url="/api/v1/iam/resource-sets/${resourceSetIdOrLabel}/resources" />

-Updates the Resources of a Resource Set
+Updates the resources of a Resource Set

 ##### Request parameters